VPAC/superlinux/supercomputingwithlinux.md

 ## 5.5 Better Bash Scripting

+> A Big Ball of Mud is a haphazardly structured, sprawling, sloppy, duct-tape-and-baling-wire, spaghetti-code jungle.
+These systems show unmistakable signs of unregulated growth, and repeated, expedient repair.
+Information is shared promiscuously among distant elements of the system, often to the point where nearly all the important information becomes global or duplicated.
+The overall structure of the system may never have been well defined.
+If it was, it may have eroded beyond recognition.
+Programmers with a shred of architectural sensibility shun these quagmires.
+Only those who are unconcerned about architecture, and, perhaps, are comfortable with the inertia of the day-to-day chore of patching the holes in these failing dikes, are content to work on such systems.
+- Brian Foote and Joseph Yoder, "Big Ball of Mud", *Fourth Conference on Patterns Languages of Programs (PLoP '97/EuroPLoP '97)*, Monticello, Illinois, September 1997

 **Scripts With Variables**

 The simplest script is simply one that runs a list of system commands.
 At least this saves the time of retyping the sequence each time it is used, and reduces the possibility of error.
 For example, in the Intermediate course, the following script was recommended to calculate the disk use in a directory.
 It's a good script, very handy, but how often would you want to type it?
 Instead, type enter it once and keep it.
 You will recall of course, that a script starts with an invocation of the shell, followed by commands.